kubernetes/git-sync/README.md

             it will take precedence.
 If not specified, this defaults to 120 seconds ("120s").

+    --touch-file <string>, $GIT_SYNC_TOUCH_FILE
+            The path to an optional file which will be touched whenever a sync completes.
+This may be an absolute path or a relative path, in which case it is relative to --root.
+If it is relative to --root, the first path element may not start with a period.

     --username <string>, $GIT_SYNC_USERNAME
             The username to use for git authentication (see --password-file or --password).